giganttheo/giganttheo.github.io/_posts/2022-03-04-romanian_asr.md

 model = AutoModelForCTC.from_pretrained(model_path)
 ```

-    Some weights of the model checkpoint at facebook/wav2vec2-xls-r-300m were not used when initializing Wav2Vec2ForCTC: ['project_hid.weight', 'quantizer.codevectors', 'project_q.weight', 'project_q.bias', 'quantizer.weight_proj.weight', 'quantizer.weight_proj.bias', 'project_hid.bias']
-    - This IS expected if you are initializing Wav2Vec2ForCTC from the checkpoint of a model trained on another task or with another architecture (e.g. initializing a BertForSequenceClassification model from a BertForPreTraining model).
-    - This IS NOT expected if you are initializing Wav2Vec2ForCTC from the checkpoint of a model that you expect to be exactly identical (initializing a BertForSequenceClassification model from a BertForSequenceClassification model).
-    Some weights of Wav2Vec2ForCTC were not initialized from the model checkpoint at facebook/wav2vec2-xls-r-300m and are newly initialized: ['lm_head.bias', 'lm_head.weight']
-    You should probably TRAIN this model on a down-stream task to be able to use it for predictions and inference.

 This warning should be prompted when instantiating the CTC version from the pretrained self-supervised checkpoint :

 ```